 Credit card transactions at the pay boxes are secure because pay boxes are PCI compliant.
 PCI is the Payment Card Industry (PCI) Security Standard for protecting data.
 It is a set of requirements designed to ensure that companies that process, store, or transmit credit card information maintain a secure environment.

-Chicago Parking Meters has replaced almost all of the single space meters with Pay Boxes.
-Motorists can pay using credit or debit cards, including Visa, Master Card, American Express and Discover, at pay boxes.
-Quarters are still accepted too.
 For general rates and times, please visit the Cost & Hours page.
 For specific rates, times and restrictions please refer to signage near or around the parking area.
-Also, review information located on the parking meter or Pay Box.
+Also, review information located on the pay box.

 I got a parking ticket.
 What do I do now?

-If it is a valid violation, please pay it by following the directions on the ticket or envelope.
-If you believe it was issued in error, you may contest the ticket.
-Instructions for challenging a ticket can be found on the ticket, or click here to visit the Chicago Department of Revenue web site for more information.
+If you received a valid citation, please pay it by following the directions on the ticket or envelope.
+If you believe a citations was issued in error, you may contest the ticket.
+Instructions for challenging a ticket can be found on the ticket or visit the City of Chicago website for more information (click here).

-What do I do if the meter is broken?
+What should I do if a pay box is broken?
 Do I still have to pay?

-3. Please remember that by reporting a broken or malfunctioning meter, you are helping us keep the system operational, helping your fellow motorists and protecting yourself should you inadvertently receive a parking ticket.
+Please remember that by reporting a broken or malfunctioning pay box, you are helping us keep the system operational, helping your fellow motorists and protecting yourself should you inadvertently receive a parking ticket.

-In case you find your credit card was charged the wrong amount or feel you are entitled to a refund for any reason please follow the instructions here, or call the Helpdesk (877.242.7901).
+If your credit card was charged an incorrect amount or if feel that you are entitled to a refund for any reason, please follow the instructions here or call 877-242-7901.

-Do drivers with disabilities get special parking privileges at Pay
+Do drivers with disabilities get special parking privileges at pay boxes?

-All Pay Box relocation request need be submitted to the alderman representing the specific ward where the Pay Box is located.
-For a complete list of alderman along with contact information, visit here.
+All pay box relocation request need be submitted to the alderman representing the specific ward where the pay box is located.
+For a complete list of aldermen and their contact information, visit here.